Valentin-elter/DashBoard/README.md

 # DashBoard
-A first-year student project, a web application that functions similar to Netvibes, but with a simpler interface.
+A third-year student project, a web application that functions similar to Netvibes, but with a simpler interface.
 This app utilizes third-party APIs to provide various services to the user.

 ## Features